PriyashaPrasad/Machine-Learning---Python-/README.md

 # Machine-Learning---Python-
-This repository consists of different Machine Learning models
+This repository consists of different Machine Learning models as part of the Summer Analytics Course - Conducted by IIT Guwahati